-Modified whole life insurance is a type of whole life insurance that offers lower premiums for a short time (usually two to three years), followed by a higher rate for the remainder of the policy.
+Modified whole life insurance is a type of whole life insurance that offers lower premiums for a short time (usually two to three years but occasionally up to five or 10), followed by a higher rate for the remainder of the policy.
 The initial savings may be tempting, but it’s not the best life insurance policy for most people because of the high premiums and complicated policy options.

 The two major differences between traditional whole life insurance and modified whole life insurance are:

-Premiums: Standard whole life insurance offers the same premiums for your entire policy, but modified whole life premiums are low for a set period before increasing.
+Premiums: Standard whole life insurance has the same premiums for your entire policy, whereas modified whole life premiums change once.

-Cash value: Your premiums begin to fund your cash value account right away with whole life insurance, but you will need to wait until your premiums go up to begin contributing to the account with modified whole life.
+Cash value: Your premiums begin to fund your cash value account right away with whole life insurance, but you will need to wait until your premiums go up with modified whole life.

 While the differences may seem small, they can have a real impact on your finances.
-You may not lose out on much cash value growth over two years, but a longer introductory period could set you back.
-And you’ll be going without a key policy feature while paying five to 15 times more than it costs to get similar coverage under a term life policy.
+You may not lose out on much cash value growth over two years, but a longer introductory period can set you back.
+And you’ll be going without a key policy feature while paying 5 to 15 times more than it costs to get similar coverage under a term life policy.

 Ready to shop for life insurance?

 Most people shouldn’t buy a modified whole life insurance policy.
 Traditional whole life is already more expensive and complex than you probably need.
-If you buy a modified whole life policy, you’re agreeing to a premium increase whether it fits your future budget or not.
+If you buy a modified whole life policy, you’re:

-If your premiums go up and you can’t pay them, your policy will lapse and you could be liable for high surrender fees.
+If you can’t pay your premiums when they go up, your policy will lapse and you could be liable for high surrender fees.
 More importantly, your family will lose out on your policy’s financial protection.

 If you are seriously considering a modified whole life policy, carefully review your budget and consult with a financial advisor to ensure it’s the best choice for you and your family.

 Modified whole life insurance provides lifetime coverage.
-You’ll get a lower initial premium for a set number of years, then pay a higher rate for the remainder of the policy.
+You’ll pay a lower premium for a set number of years, then pay a higher rate for the remainder of the policy.

 Modified policies differ in their lower initial premiums, and you’re usually barred from contributing to your cash value during the modified premium period.

-Unless you know you need lifetime coverage and are sure you can afford the premium increase in the future, there’s no reason to buy a modified whole life policy.
+Unless you know you need lifetime coverage and are sure you can afford the premium increase in the future, we don’t recommend buying a modified whole life policy.